RoboCoRS/unified/README.md

   --help       Show this message and exit.
 ```

+With the `display` command, you can display the live feed of a key provided in the running version of `detect` command.
+Since the `detect` command constantly updates the distances that correspond to provided keys, with `display` command you can observe the any of the keys with the command below.

 ```
 Usage: python -m lidar display [OPTIONS] NAME

 Options:
   --help  Show this message and exit.
 ```

+Finally the `stop` command is an external fail safe, that is added for `ignition.py`, to stop the motor of the RPLIDAR and gracefully shutdown the LiDAR.

 ## Simple Usage